-- 3.1 We assess the risk of radicalisation to be low. - 3.2 We will carry out an annual risk assessment which will identify the risk of pupils being drawn into terrorism or extremism.
+3.1 We will carry out an annual risk assessment which will identify the risk of pupils being drawn into terrorism or extremism.
 This risk assessment will look at the general risks affecting children and young people in the local area and the specific risks which may affect groups or individuals within the school, and it will propose measures to mitigate and manage these risks.